20th Anniversary: NITDA Launches 4-year Strategic Roadmap, Action Plan

-The National Information Technology Development Agency (NITDA) has unveiled its Strategic Roadmap and Action Plan (SRAP 2021 -2024), which is aimed enhancing its new vision to “proactively facilitate the development of Nigeria into a sustainable digital economy.”
+The National Information Technology Development Agency (NITDA) has unveiled its Strategic Roadmap and Action Plan (SRAP 2021 -2024), which is aimed to enhance its new vision to “proactively facilitate the development of Nigeria into a sustainable digital economy.”

-The 4-year roadmap, which is in line with the National Digital Economy Policy and Strategy (NDEPS) for a digital Nigeria, was launched during events to mark the 20th anniversary of NITDA in Abuja on Thursday.
+The 4-year roadmap, which is in line with the National Digital Economy Policy and Strategy (NDEPS) for a digital Nigeria, was launched during events to mark the 20th anniversary lecture of NITDA in Abuja yesterday.

 He said the objectives of the Strategy are: to articulate a new strategy for NITDA in accordance with the current aspirations of the Government, the realities of today and the demands of the future; to contribute its quota towards the implementation of NDEPS, especially within the framework of its mandate; and to implement programmes that would facilitate the digital transformation of Nigeria.